 - native and exotic flora and fauna of our dunes

 - practical aspects of protection, enhancement and management of our coastal dune systems

 - other information relevant to restoration of our dunes and other coastal environments

 The database is regularly updated.
-Please send in new references and advise of any corrections or further sources of relevant information.
+Please new references and advise of any corrections or further sources of relevant information.
 It’s easy to use - go to the Coastal Ecosystems Reference Database website: http://ref.coastalrestorationtrust.org.nz/

 A special acknowledgement is due to one of our founding trustees of the Coastal Restoration Trust Graeme La Cock who has provided, and continues to provide substantial references and sources of documents relevant to this database.